clyce/SgtExtensions/README.md

 #### SgteTerrainHeightStampRandom

-Like `SgteTerrainHeightStampGrid`, but the heightstamps are randomly distributed instead of restricted to a grid, will be useful to generate terrain-features like crates.
+Like `SgteTerrainHeightStampGrid`, but the heightstamps are randomly distributed instead of restricted to a grid, will be useful to generate terrain-features like craters.
 The density is controlled by `SgtTerrainArea`

 #### SgteECSTerrainPrefabSpawner